 MFA Applications in Design

-We seek applicants who are interested in design theory and human-centered design applications and are highly motivated to study in our interdisciplinary program.
+We seek applicants who are highly motivated to study in our interdisciplinary program.
 Some flexibility in the stated requirements is essential to incorporate candidates with broad experiential backgrounds.
 Students who are deficient in background academic preparation, but are otherwise well-qualified, may be admitted with the strong suggestion to complete appropriate undergraduate courses at UCD to provide the necessary background for success with graduate studies in Design.

-The official application is created by UC Davis Graduate Studies.
+The official application process takes place on the UC Davis Graduate Studies application portal.
 The Department of Design will specifically look for the following within the official Grad Studies application:

 If you have communicated with a UC Davis program or faculty member(s) concerning your plans for graduate study, please name the program or individual(s) and briefly summarize your communication.

 If you have a personal or professional website that documents your design background and work, please submit the URL at the website link prompt.
 Providing the URL is NOT a substitute for the portfolio requirements listed below.
 You are still required to submit a portfolio as a part of your official application submission.
 The URL provided here is only viewed as supplemental material reviewed when needed at the discretion of the review committee.

 The application requires three letters of recommendation.
 Design recommends including letters from former professors, colleagues, or professional designers who can speak to your qualifications.
 You may input this information and send links to your recommenders before you have completed your full application, to give them more time to submit your letters by the deadline of January 15.